Get started analyzing runtime performance

 Click Un-Optimize.
 The blue icons move slower and with more sluggishness again.

 Record runtime performance

-When you run the optimized version of the page, the blue icons move faster.
+When you ran the optimized version of the page, the blue icons move faster.
 Why is that?
-Take a recording in the Performance tool to learn how to detect the performance bottleneck in the un-optimized version.
+Both versions are supposed to move the icons the same amount of space in the same amount of time.
+Take a recording in the Performance tool to learn how to detect the performance bottleneck in the non-optimized version.

 In DevTools, click Record ().
 DevTools captures performance metrics as the page runs.

 Click Stop.
 DevTools stops recording, processes the data, then displays the results in the Performance tool.

 These performance results show an overwhelming amount of data, but it will all make more sense shortly.